hivecommerce/magento2-content-fuzzyfyr/README.md

 #### How to apply custom code

-An event is triggered, called *aid_content_fuzzyfyr_event*.
+An event is triggered, called *hc_content_fuzzyfyr_event*.
 Listening to this event, expect the following parameters in the *Observer* data:

     'configuration' => \HiveCommerce\ContentFuzzyfyr\Model\Configuration